dotnet/csharpstandard/standard/expressions.md

 During the run-time processing of a function member invocation ([§12.6.6](expressions.md#1266-function-member-invocation)), the expressions or variable references of an argument list are evaluated in order, from left to right, as follows:

+- For a value argument, if the parameter’s passing mode is value
-- For a value parameter, the argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
+  - the argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
 The resulting value becomes the initial value of the value parameter in the function member invocation.
+  - otherwise, the parameter’s passing mode is input.
+If the argument is a variable reference and there exists an identity conversion (§10.2.2) between the argument's type and the parameter's type, the resulting storage location becomes the storage location represented by the parameter in the function member invocation.
+Otherwise, a storage location is created with the same type as that of the corresponding parameter.
+The argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
+The resulting value is stored within that storage location.
+That storage location is represented by the input parameter in the function member invocation.

+     > *Example*: Given the following declarations and method calls:
+     >
+     > ```csharp
+     > public static void M1(in int p1) { … }
+     > int i = 10;
+     > M1(i);         // i is passed as an input argument
+     > M1(i + 5);     // transformed to a temporary input argument
+     > ```
+     >
+     > In each method call, an unnamed `int` variable is created, initialized with the argument’s value, and then passed as an input argument.
+See [§12.6.4.2](expressions.md#12642-applicable-function-member) and §better-argument-passing-mode-new-clause.
+     >
+     > *end example*

-- For a reference or output parameter, the variable reference is evaluated and the resulting storage location becomes the storage location represented by the parameter in the function member invocation.
-If the variable reference given as a reference or output parameter is an array element of a *reference_type*, a run-time check is performed to ensure that the element type of the array is identical to the type of the parameter.
+- For an input, output, or reference argument, the variable reference is evaluated and the resulting storage location becomes the storage location represented by the parameter in the function member invocation.
+For an input or reference argument, the variable must be definitely assigned at the point of the method call.
+If the variable reference given as an output, or reference is an array element of a *reference_type*, a run-time check is performed to ensure that the element type of the array is identical to the type of the parameter.
 If this check fails, a `System.ArrayTypeMismatchException` is thrown.

 Methods, indexers, and instance constructors may declare their right-most parameter to be a parameter array ([§15.6.2.5](classes.md#15625-parameter-arrays)).
 Such function members are invoked either in their normal form or in their expanded form depending on which is applicable ([§12.6.4.2](expressions.md#12642-applicable-function-member)):